eduhardoy/hardoy-test/README.md

 # Compile and run instructions

-El proyecto fue arrancado con [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-En el directorio del proyecto, puede ejecutar:
+In the project directory, you can run:

 ### `npm start`